 - If you can afford to do it, talk to a financial planner.
 Some banks provide free financial planning as part of their services.

 Once your budget is finished and you have planned for basic needs, the next step is paying off any debt that you owe.
 If you have more than one credit card, you might want to check over the bills, see what your balances are and which ones have the highest interest rate.
 This also includes other outstanding loans you may have.

 You will need to pay at least the minimum on any credit cards or loans, but if your budget shows that you have even a little bit of extra money left at the end of the month, you should apply that to at least one of the accounts.
 You might decide to pay the extra on the account you owe the least amount of money on or the account with the highest interest rate.
 Let's say that your lowest balance is three hundred and your minimum payment is twenty five dollars.
-Instead try making a payment of fifty, if that is possible, and in just six months time that three hundred dollar bill is paid in full.
+Instead try making a payment of fifty, if that is possible, and in just six or seven months time that three hundred dollar bill is paid in full.
 If you can add even an extra five or ten dollars each month, you will still get it paid quicker and save on the amount of interest.

 After paying off that three-hundred-dollar credit card, you can now make the minimum on another card with the lowest balance plus the fifty you were paying on the first card.
 Now it won't take long to pay off that second card and you are on your way out of debt.